 1) How much weight your truck can handle towing.

 Looking at the sticker on the truck, you will see the GCWR.
 GCWR is an abbreviation for a Gross Combined Weight Rating.
-The Gross Combined Weight Rating (GCWR) is the maximum weight of the vehicle, its fuel, passengers, and cargo, including a loaded trailer.
+The Gross Combined Weight Rating (GCWR) is the maximum weight of the loaded truck, its fuel, passengers, and cargo, and includes the GVWR of the fifth wheel, or the maximum fully loaded trailer weight.

-2) How much weight the rear end can handle.
+2) The amount of weight the rear end can handle.

 The axle, suspension AND wheels/tires all must be rated to handle the weight of the truck and the weight of passengers and cargo.

-The rear must also be able to handle the additional hitch weight coming from the fifth wheel.
+The rear must also be able to handle the additional fifth wheel tongue weight.
 There should be a sticker inside the drivers door of your truck telling you how much each axle can handle.
+It is possible for a truck to have the power to pull more weight than the rear suspension can handle so it is important to check these ratings.

 Long Bed Trucks vs. Short Bed Trucks

 If you will be towing a fifth wheel, a long bed truck is preferred.
 Short bed trucks require specialized hitches because their turning radius is decreased.
-The hitch, and therefore the rig, is closer to the cab, cutting down on turning radius.
+The hitch, and therefore the rig is closer to the cab, cutting down on turning radius, or “cab clearance.”

 A long bed truck is eight feet long and provides better traction, improved turning clearance, and reduced sway than a short bed truck.
+They will also be able to use a fixed hitch and have higher payload capacities.
 However, many drivers feel a long bed truck is too large to be used as a daily driver (we can definitely agree with that.)

 Conversely, short bed trucks are under eight feet long.
 These trucks are much easier to maneuver and park when you are not towing a fifth wheel trailer.
-Short bed trucks are great as a daily driver and can have just as large a large cab.
-However, short bed trucks do not have as much traction and their turning clearance is reduced.
+Short beds are great as a daily driver and can have just as large a large cab.
+However, short beds do not have as much traction and their turning clearance is reduced.
+Plus they have a lower payload capacity if you use the bed for storage.
+Many times these trucks will require manual sliding hitches to compensate for the short turning radius.

 Gas vs. Diesel Engines

-Although a gasoline engine can pull a toy hauler or a fifth wheel camper, most die hard RVers prefer diesel trucks.
-Diesel truck engines generally provide better gas mileage, especially when pulling larger 5th wheel campers.
+Although trucks with gas engines can pull a toy hauler or a fifth wheel, most die hard RVers prefer the diesel engine option.
+Diesel truck engines generally provide better fuel economy, especially when pulling larger 5th wheel campers.

 In addition to this, a diesel engine will last much longer than a gasoline engine when it is used to tow a travel trailer.
 The additional power supplied by a diesel is very nice to have when towing in the mountains.

-Gasoline powered trucks are cheaper to purchase, maintenance on the vehicle is more affordable than diesel trucks, and the cost of gas is less than the price of diesel.
-But with the mileage and power taken into consideration, many 5th wheel owners prefer a diesel truck to gas.
+Gasoline powered fifth wheel towing trucks are cheaper to purchase, maintenance on the vehicle is more affordable than diesel trucks, and the cost of gas is less than the price of diesel.
+But with the mileage and power taken into consideration, many owners prefer a fifth wheel towing truck with the diesel engine option.

-Many people wonder if they need a dually to tow a fifth wheel.
-You do not need one to pull a fifth wheel; however, many people prefer purchasing a dually to tow a trailer.
+When the 5th wheel requires a heavy duty truck, (three quarters or one ton truck) many people wonder if they need a dually to tow a fifth wheel, or can they use a single rear wheel truck?
+You do not need dually trucks to pull a fifth wheel; however, many people prefer purchasing a dually to tow a trailer.
 A dually simply means that the truck has a dual rear wheel drive.

 Single rear wheel trucks offer better gas mileage, and it is cheaper to replace four tires rather than six tires.
 Conversely, a dually truck has better stability when hauling a fifth wheel or a toy hauler.
 A dually truck has a higher weight capacity, which reduces the stress on the truck.